sugawara-collective/sincerity/_pages/05_specs.md

 - Artists contributing work should be one single A4 or a double-spread artwork (can be an illustration or a comic up to 4 pages)
 - Writers contributing stories should be a 3.5k maximum piece
 - Writers contributing poems should be a 400 words maximum
-- Any Images should be 300dpi
+- Any images should be 300dpi and in RGB format

 Please review our [guidelines](/guidelines) for additional details on the type of content we will be accepting.